bitboyro/bitboyro.github.io/index.md

 * and of course (the infamous) prompt engineering.

 ## ai
-artificial intelligence is the hottest 🔥 topic of the moment, so in the upcoming articles I will explore this goldmine 🧈🏃🏻.
+Artificial intelligence is the hottest 🔥 topic of the moment, so in the upcoming articles I will explore this goldmine 🧈🏃🏻.

 ## Last posts
 {% for post in site.posts reversed limit:3 %}